How to Transfer Photos between Google Photos and Dropbox?

-The last way of transfer Dropbox to Google Photos also applied to Google Photos to Dropbox sync.
+The last way of transferring Dropbox to Google Photos is also applied to Google Photos to Dropbox sync.

 Although Google Photos offers unlimited storage for high-quality photos and videos, according to the latest news, Google Photos has ended the unlimited storage on June 1st, 2021.
 Dropbox has only 2 GB for free.
 How to get more cloud storage space for free?